pickpj/ev-morse/README.md

 ```
 The first line compiles the code, then the second line runs the program.
 # Changing timings
-The long and short press timing comes from evtest, aka I don't know how to change it. <br>
+The long and short press timing comes from how events are handled, aka I don't know how to change it. <br>
 The expiration timing from no key press is defined in `timer.it_value.tv_sec` and `timer.it_value.tv_usec`
 # Changing bindings
 The key codes will vary from device to device.<br>